Objects

 Dreaming About Milk: Meaning, Psychology & Symbolism

-Dreaming of milk often reflects nourishment, comfort, and emotional needs.
+Dreaming of milk often symbolizes nourishment and emotional growth.

 Written by: DreamMeaning Editorial Team